 - You cannot be claimed as a dependent on someone else’s tax return.

-You will receive an automatic payment if you:
+You should have received an automatic payment if you:

 - Filed your 2018 and/or 2019 tax return before April 13, 2020 and meet the income criteria.